fpereiro/gotoB/readme.md

 Wildcards (`'*'`) and regexes can be used in the `verbs` and `path` elements of responders, but not of events.

-Regarding the optional `options` object passed to `B.respond`, please check [recalc's documentation](https://github.com/fpereiro/recalc#rrespond) for a full specification; the most useful ones are: 10 `id` (a string or integer), to determine the responder's `id`; 2) `priority`, an integer value and determines the order of execution if multiple responders are matched by an event call; by default, `priority` is 0, but you can specify a number that's larger or smaller than that (the higher the priority, the earlier the responder will be executed).
-If two responders are matched and have the same priority, the oldest one takes precedence; 3) `match`, a function to let the responder decide whether it should be matched by any incoming event; this function supersedes the default `verb` and `path` matching logic with your own custom logic; the function receives two rguments, an object with the `verb` and `path` of the event being called, plus the responder itself.
+Regarding the optional `options` object passed to `B.respond`, please check [recalc's documentation](https://github.com/fpereiro/recalc#rrespond) for a full specification; the most useful ones are:
+- `id` (a string or integer), to determine the responder's `id`
+- `priority`, an integer value and determines the order of execution if multiple responders are matched by an event call; by default, `priority` is 0, but you can specify a number that's larger or smaller than that (the higher the priority, the earlier the responder will be executed).
+If two responders are matched and have the same priority, the oldest one takes precedence
+- `match`, a function to let the responder decide whether it should be matched by any incoming event; this function supersedes the default `verb` and `path` matching logic with your own custom logic; the provided function receives two arguments, an object with the `verb` and `path` of the event being called, plus the responder itself.

 Responders are stored in `B.responders`.
 To remove a responder, invoke `B.forget`, passing the `id` of the responder.
 The `id` of the responder will be that provided by you when creating it (if you passed it as an option), or the automatically generated `id` which will be returned if the invocation to `B.respond` was successful.